Wukela not seeking another term as Florence mayor

-FLORENCE, S.C. – Florence Mayor Stephen J. Wukela will not seek a fourth term of office.
+FLORENCE, S.C.-- Florence City Councilwoman Pat Gibson-Hye Moore said she felt like crying when Mayor Stephen J. Wukela announced he wouldn't be seeking a fourth term of office.

-Wukela made the announcement Thursday at the beginning of his state of the city address at the Greater Florence Chamber of Commerce membership luncheon at the Florence Center.
+Wukela announced his decision at the beginning of the annual state of the city address at the Greater Florence Chamber of Commerce membership luncheon held Thursday in the ballroom of the Florence Center.

 In Florence, the office of mayor and two at-large city council seats are up for election every four years on the same cycle as the Presidential elections, such as 2012, 2016, and 2020.
 The four remaining members, three district seats and one at-large seat, are elected on the same cycle as the governor, as in 2014, 2018 and 2022.